-The EDI® is a new and objective 10-point scale that makes understanding your horse’s well-being easy.
-Your horse’s EDI® score is an objective measure of their relative distress and general well-being at any given point in time.
-This score is a composite value derived from multiple parameters, including biometric and behavioral inputs, environmental conditions, pre-existing risk factors, and more using a proprietary Fuzzy Inference System
+The EDI® is a new 10-point scale that makes understanding a horse’s general well-being easy.
+The lower their EDI® score, the happier and healthier they are.
+A horse’s EDI® score is an objective measure of their relative distress and general well-being and derived using a fuzzy inference system with multiple parameters, including biometric and behavioral inputs, environmental conditions, pre-existing risk factors, and more.

 - Biometric data: Vital signs

 - Environmental conditions: Location, time of day, etc